Over the years research has shown that bursaries have far reaching benefits for students from disadvantaged backgrounds.

 - Providing students with opportunities for training, work shadowing and voluntary work to develop transferable skills

 What our winners say

-“I would like to say a big thank you to the foundation for all the support, ranging from the emails, phone calls and the money at the start of the year.
+“I would like to say a big thank you to the Foundation for all the support, ranging from the emails, phone calls and the money at the start of the year.
 This made it easier for me to get things like books, online studying subscriptions as well as supporting rent and savings by the end of the year.
 I recently got my results and I performed really well during my exams, especially for the clinical skills tests.
-This is something I enjoy the practicing the most.
+This is something I enjoy practicing the most.
 I have learnt a lot during this year from my studies, from being a university ambassador and representing societies such as “Friends of Doctors Without Borders”.
 I look forward to my second year in September, especially with the support from HKF Foundation” (Medical student)